 Use: Labeled Indications

-Injection: Reduction of increased intracranial pressure associated with cerebral edema; reduction of increased intraocular pressure; promoting urinary excretion of toxic substances
+Injection: Reduction of increased intracranial pressure (associated with cerebral edema and/or brain mass); reduction of increased intraocular pressure

 Genitourinary irrigation solution: Irrigation in transurethral prostatic resection or other transurethral surgical procedures

-Injection: Hypersensitivity to mannitol or any component of the formulation; severe renal disease (anuria); severe dehydration; active intracranial bleeding except during craniotomy; progressive heart failure, pulmonary congestion, or renal dysfunction after mannitol administration; severe pulmonary edema or congestion
+Injection: Hypersensitivity to mannitol or any component of the formulation; severe renal disease (anuria); severe dehydration/hypovolemia; active intracranial bleeding except during craniotomy; progressive heart failure or pulmonary congestion after mannitol administration; severe pulmonary edema or congestion

 Genitourinary irrigation solution: Anuria